 Since March of 2020, The Federal Reserve has kept the Fed Funds target rate at the 0-0.25% range to stimulate the economy, and elected to maintain that level at the most recent Federal Open Market Committee meeting.
 With the country beginning to reopen and return to normal, the idea of rising interest rates has resurfaced.

 While the Fed continues to watch economic data to determine the target rate, long-term rates are still controlled by investor demand.
 Yields on the 10-year Treasury bond have inched up this year evoking an important aspect of investing in bond funds, understanding interest rate risk.

-A common misconception of investing in bond funds is that when interest rates rise, bonds fall out of favor.
-While the inverse relationship between interest rates and bond prices does exist, there are many factors to consider when making a decision about current and future bond holdings – and whether to hold individual bonds or invest in a bond mutual fund.
+A common misconception of investing in bonds is that when interest rates rise, bonds fall out of favor as their prices drop.
+While the inverse relationship between interest rates and bond prices exists, there are many factors to consider when planning current and future bond holdings – whether to hold individual bonds or invest in a bond mutual fund.

 Price Returns and Total Returns